U.S. airlines stand by 737 MAX as some customers, nations reject it

-CHICAGO (Reuters) - The three U.S. airlines using Boeing Co’s 737 MAX continued to stand by the aircraft on Tuesday, even as some customers, unions and politicians questioned its safety after an increasing number of countries banned the plane following a fatal crash in Ethiopia.
+CHICAGO (Reuters) - The three U.S. airlines using Boeing Co’s 737 MAX continued to stand by the aircraft on Tuesday, even as some customers, unions and politicians questioned its safety after an increasing number of countries banned the plane following a deadly crash in Ethiopia.

-The U.S. Federal Aviation Administration is one of the only major regulators to not suspend 737 MAX flights after Britain and the European Union joined a wave of other suspensions on Tuesday in the aftermath of two disasters involving the same plane within months.
+The U.S. Federal Aviation Administration is one of the only major regulators not to suspend 737 MAX flights after Britain and the European Union joined a wave of other suspensions on Tuesday in the aftermath of two disasters involving the same plane within months.

 Southwest Airlines Co, American Airlines Group Inc and United Airlines said they were still confident in their fleets.
 Southwest and American have both said their fleet data showed the plane was safe.